jah64/Rothult-ESPeasy/README.md

 You will also need an MQTT broker set up somewhere on your network that you can connect to, and I won't cover that either.

 I recommend that you use my settings and topic names etc as much as possible to minimize possible errors during first tests.
 You can modify to your liking later.
-Change only the IP and credentials needed to work with your broker, and name the ESP 'ESP8266-11-D1'.
-Be extremly careful on spelling topics etc exactly correct.
+Change only the IP and credentials needed to work with your broker, and name the ESP to 'ESP8266-11-D1'.
+Be meticulous on spelling names, topics etc exactly correct.

 **MQTT controller setup**